-The pattern for newsboy hat GO OUT, head circumference between 46 - 62 cm
+The pattern for the newsboy hat GO OUT

-- The pattern for the newsboy hat GO OUT is constructed in a professional program for clothing pattern development and it is available in 9 sizes for head circumference of 32 – 62 cm (each size is 2 cm larger than the previous one).
+- The pattern for the newsboy hat GO OUT is constructed in a professional program for clothing pattern development and it is available in 9 sizes for head circumference of 40–62 cm / 16"–24.5" (find size chart below).

 The required amount of material:

 You will need about 40 cm / 16" of 140 cm / 55" wide fabric for any size of the hat.

 (you will receive all of them after purchase)

 - 1st version (one size view) – PDF A4 – pattern in individual sizes with seam allowances outlined– all individual sizes of the pattern (pattern of each size shows sewing lines and seam allowances are outlined too).